awslabs/multi-model-server/tests/performance/README.md

               - server_workers # no of mms workers
     ```

-    Use command Taurus command below to run the test yaml and observe the Metrics widget on CLI live report.
+    Use Taurus command below to run the test yaml and observe the Metrics widget on CLI live report.

     ```bash
+    export MMS_HOME=<MMS_HOME_PATH>
+    cd $MMS_HOME/tests/performance
-    bzt inference_server_monitoring.yaml tests/common/global_config.yaml
+    bzt tests/inference_server_monitoring.yaml tests/common/global_config.yaml
     ```

 2. Taurus local monitoring plugin

     If your test client is running on the server itself, you may want to use this method.
     We have provided a custom Taurus plugin as [metrics_monitoring_taurus.py](metrics_monitoring_taurus.py).
-Make sure that the benchmarks/monitoring folder
-    is in PYTHONPATH.
-You need to specify the monitoring class.

-    **Note**: To know the list of supported/available metrics check [here](metrics/__init__.py)
+    **Note**: To know the list of supported/available metrics check [here](metrics_monitoring_taurus.py)
+    **Note**: While running Test suite runner script, no need to manually update the PYTHONPATH.
+The scripts updates it.

-    Use commands below to add update PYTHONPATH.
+    Use commands below to update PYTHONPATH so that plugin gets picked up by Taurus.

     ```bash
      export MMS_HOME=<MMS_HOME_PATH>
-     export PYTHONPATH=$MMS_HOME/benchmarks/monitoring:$PYTHONPATH
+     export PYTHONPATH=$MMS_HOME/tests/performance:$PYTHONPATH
     ```

     Relevant test yaml sections.
 Test yaml can be found [here](tests/inference_taurus_local_monitoring.yaml)